CPS 721: An Introduction

 that describe how facts change due to actions.

-Compute probabilities for diagnostic and prediciton queries
+Compute probabilities for diagnostic and prediction queries

 from a given Baysian network.